 To build a strong drug defense in Georgia, your experienced drug defense attorney should start by learning everything possible from the information you present.
 Based on this information, he or she can find more evidence by using specialized resources as needed to determine if the drugs discovered by law enforcement were legal.
 This determination is the basis for a strong drug defense in Georgia.
 We have our own in-house investigator that gathers information, videos, 911 calls, possible surveillance videos, police reports, scientific reports and more.
 There are times when we use the services of outside labs for testing drugs, to help build a solid drug defense in your case.
 Our drug defense attorneys analyze a case from the initial stop or reason why the police were involved and look for suppression issues with the admissibility of the drugs along with the admissibility of the state tests used to identify the drugs in question.
 Our experienced drug lawyers then meet as a team to discuss strategy for preliminary/committal motion hearings and trials.
 Our team approach is an effective way to ensure we have covered all the bases in defending your Georgia drug case.

 Can I just enter a guilty plea myself and avoid hiring an experienced drug defense lawyer?

 There is a saying that “a person who represents himself has a fool for a client.”
-Drug cases along with DUI cases are one of the most serious cases that are prosecuted in municipal courts or in state court.
+Drug cases along with DUI cases are one of the most serious cases that are prosecuted in municipal courts or in state court or superior court.
 Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled Georgia drug lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring us rather than representing yourself: